idtechio/uasos/README.md

 We are using [Google Identity Platform] (https://cloud.google.com/identity-platform) for user authentication.

-You need to set up a few values in `.env` to use Identity Platform on local envinronment.
+You need to set up a few values in `.env` to use Identity Platform on local environment.

 For signing in/up you need: